-

 Under what circumstances a mandatory tender offer would be triggered?
 Is there any exemption commonly relied upon?

-An MTO would be triggered in a change of control in the public company.
-Under OJK Regulation 9/POJK.04/2018 on Acquisitions of Public Companies, a change of control occurs when the controller of the public company changes.
+An MTO is triggered when there is a change of control in the public company.
+Under OJK Regulation 9/POJK.04/2018 on Acquisitions of Public Companies, a change of control is deemed to occur when the controller of the public company changes.
 A controller means a party that directly or indirectly:

 - Holds more than 50% of the total issued shares with voting rights; or